Saksham-dev7/EDA/README.md

 4. **Run:** Execute cells or scripts to perform EDA on your own datasets.

 ## Contributors
-- [Your Name](link-to-your-profile) <!-- Add contributors' profiles if applicable -->
+- Saksham Ghimire(www.linkedin.com/in/sakshamghimire10)

 ## Support & Contributions
 - Feel free to open issues for queries, bug reports, or suggestions.
 - Contributions via pull requests are welcomed.

 ## License
-This project is licensed under the [MIT License](link-to-your-license).
+This project is licensed under the [MIT License]

----

-Replace placeholders (like "link-to-your-image.png", "Your Name", "link-to-your-profile", "link-to-your-license") with relevant details specific to your repository.
-Customize the content to accurately represent your project's structure, objectives, and contributors.

-This README provides an overview, key features, contents, usage instructions, support guidelines, and licensing details, giving users a clear understanding of your EDA repository and how to engage with it.